ImageMagick/MagickCache/README.md

 $ magick-cache put /opt/dmr movies/image/mission-impossible/cast/rebecca-ferguson 20210508-rebecca-ferguson.jpg
 ```

-Note, the image identifier is an IRI composed of `project/type/resource-path`.
-In this example, the project is `movies`, type is `image`, and the resource path is `mission-impossible/cast/rebecca-ferguson`.
-The path uniquely identifies a cache resource.
-Two different images cannot be stored with the same resource path.
-Instead use something like `mission-impossible/cast/20210508-rebecca-ferguson-1` and `mission-impossible/cast/20210508-rebecca-ferguson-2`.
+Note that the image identifier is an IRI comprising the project/type/resource-path components.
+In the given example, the project is movies, the type is image, and the resource path is mission-impossible/cast/rebecca-ferguson, which serves as a unique identifier for the cached resource.
+It is important to ensure that no two different images are stored using the same resource path.
+If you need to store multiple versions of an image, consider using a distinct identifier such as mission-impossible/cast/20210508-rebecca-ferguson-1 and mission-impossible/cast/20210508-rebecca-ferguson-2.

 Now, let's set a resource passkey and the time to live to 2 days.
 Anytime after the second day, the image is automatically deleted with the `expire` function.
 To get, delete, or expire the image, you will need to use the same resource passkey: